Sensitive Choice

 Toluene Toluene is a common solvent, used in paints, paint thinners, sealants and adhesives.
 Also found in tobacco smoke.
 Inhaling low levels can cause tiredness, confusion and a range of other symptoms such as skin or eye irritation and aspiration hazard.

 Xylene A solvent used to manufacture petrol, chemicals, polyester fibre, and to make dyes, paints and insecticides.
 Also found in tobacco smoke.
 When inhaled or absorbed through the skin symptoms can include headache, dizziness, nausea and vomiting.
-Can also cause skin or eye irritation and aspiration hazard.
+Can also cause skin, or eye irritation and aspiration hazard.

 Similar resources